 Flipping is a term for buying items cheaply and reselling them online through websites such as eBay, Amazon, and Craigslist.
 This is a riskier side hustle, as you have to invest in inventory to sell.
 However, talented flippers can easily turn spare hours into dollars when they buy and sell the right items.

 You can buy items to resell online, using handy apps such as the Amazon Seller app and Scoutify to help you know whether you’re getting a good deal.

 CamelCamelCamel is another powerful tool for Amazon sellers.
 One great option to start is finding free furniture on Craigslist, picking it up, cleaning it, and listing it for sale on your own Craigslist account.

 A side hustle job is a job that you do in addition to your full-time job.
 People typically take on a side hustle job to earn extra money.
 It can be a temporary thing or more long-term.
 It’s also a great way to try out an unfamiliar industry.
 For example, if you want to start a bakery, a side hustle of selling baked goods could give you a good taste of what it's like.

-A side hustle job is also a great way to meet a savings goal, whether it’s to pay off debt or go on a tropical vacation.
+A side hustle job is also a great way to meet a savings goal, whether paying off debt or going on a tropical vacation.

 How Much Money Can You Make From a Side Hustle Job?

 How much money you can earn from a side hustle job depends on the type of job, how successful you are at it, your experience level, and how much time you have to dedicate to it.
-Someone who gets a tutoring gig as a side hustle may earn $20–$25 per hour, a babysitter may earn $10–$17 per hour, and someone who is a skilled laborer may find enough clients through a side hustle to earn full-time money.
+Someone who gets a tutoring gig as a side hustle may earn $20 to $25 per hour, a babysitter may earn $8 to $17 per hour, and someone who is a skilled laborer may find enough clients through a side hustle to earn full-time money.